 What can you do about this?
 Not much really, except the following:

-2 – Buy an ink refill kit and refill your ink cartridges yourself for pennies on the dollar.
+2 – Buy an ink refill kit (#ad) and refill your ink cartridges yourself for pennies on the dollar.
 Yes, you can do it, and with the right kit it isn’t difficult or messy.
-Amazon has plenty to choose from.
-Simply visit www.amazon.com and type ink cartridge refill kit printer brand into the search box (replace the words printer brand with the brand of your own printer).
+Amazon has plenty of refill kits to choose from.
+Simply choose one for your printer brand that has lots of positive user reviews.